Cool Coloring Of Graphs In Graph Theory

 Graph Coloring Graph Theory Vertex Mathematics PNG, Clipart, AlgorithmSource: imgbin.com

 The chromatic number \(\chi(g)\) of a graph \(g\) is the minimal number of colors for which such an assignment is possible.
+We can also call graph coloring as vertex coloring.
 In graph coloring, colors are assigned to the vertices of the graph.
-Graph coloring (also called vertex coloring) is a way of coloring a graph’s vertices such that no two adjacent vertices share the same color.

 More articles